groovy-console/groovy-web-console/README.md

 3. Build the frontend with `npm run build`

 The output will be in `services/frontend/dist`.

+### Running the frontend locally

+Do the same steps as building the frontend but substitute the last command for: `npm run serve`

 ### Deploy App Engine web frontend